ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 Not realizing how important nepotism, networking and luck were earlier in life.

 `79) What's the most important thing you learned in school?`<br>
-That an education doesn't lead to a career and hard work doesn't lead to success.
+An education doesn’t lead to a career and hard work doesn’t lead to success.
+These are two fallacies of academia.
+The idea that anything is possible if you work hard enough is unfortunately a dangerous delusion.
+Life is more random than it seems and favorable outcomes are more often attributable to making good bets rather than a good work ethic.
+Don’t sacrifice more than it’s worth.
+Nepotism, networking and luck play a large role in the outcomes of our lives.
+You can do everything right and still lose.

 `80) Why did you choose your major?`<br>
 I like to understand how things work and all explainable things in the universe can be mapped to a